 https://www.shutterstock.com/contributorsupport/articles/kbat02/Known-Image-Restrictions

-Editorial images are only allowed for editorial use, not in commercial projects like book covers.
+Another kind of image not to use is Editorial images and they are only allowed for editorial use, like blog posts, NOT in commercial projects like book covers.

-So, never go to Google and search for the image you want for cover and use it.
-That’s illegal too.
-Not all websites allow their images to be used.
-The only images that can be used for covers are the creative commons.
+A good source of free images that can be used for covers is the Creative Commons.
 Some need attribution, some don’t, and there are different license types here as well.
 Learn more at:

 https://creativecommons.org/licenses/